HemalathaRamanujam2022/us_accidents_analysis/mage_orchestration/README.md

 project folder into the VM using "git clone".
 Note: If you are using your local machine (WSL2 on Windows or other OS), you do not need to clone the project as you would have already done so during the setup stage.
 It is advised to run the orchestrator on GCP VM for faster performance and better CPU and memory capabilities.
-Refer to the "README.md" file under [setup folder](/setup) for git clone instructions.
+Refer to the "README.md" file under [setup](/setup) for git clone instructions.

 ## <ins>Install Docker</ins>